lossendae/Previously-on/README.md

 - [ ] Error message for API search
 - [ ] Auto update show schedule
 - [ ] Make it maintainable
+- [ ] Change config to use the supplied user model (reduce db calls)

 ## Todos